erikarispe/WeatherappTkinter/README.md

 # WeatherappTkinter
-This is a project to get current weather data using openweather api and displayed with Tkinter This is written in a python file and has a ini file to be able to read from
+This is a project to get current weather data using openweather api and displayed with Tkinter This is written in a python file and has a ini file to be able to read from, this also has a weather_icons file which holds each icon of the current weather.

+Three files that you will have are: config.ini weather_app.py weather_icons

 Create an api key from openweather https://openweathermap.org/api